ryanditzel/u3_lesson_sequelize_intro/README.md

 ##

-Great, but how do we use it?
+Great, but how do we use Sequelize?
 Let's start by installing the [Sequelize Client](https://github.com/sequelize/cli):

 ```sh
 cd sequelize